-Deborah Rawson Book Lovers (DRBL) – Tuesday, April 11th, 7:00 p.m. – DRBL is an adult book discussion group that meets monthly at the library.
-Last month their discussion of Snow Child by Eowyn Ivey was cancelled because of snowy conditions and so they will be discussing it this month.
+Deborah Rawson Book Lovers (DRBL) – Tuesday, May 9th, 7:00 p.m. – DRBL is an adult book discussion group that meets monthly at the library.
+This month’s selection is Wild, by Cheryl Strayed.
 New members are always welcome to drop in on any meeting, which is always the second Tuesday of the month at 7 p.m.
 For more information, contact [email protected].

 For Children and Families

-StoryHour for the month of April, Wednesdays and Thursdays at 10:30: Drop in for stories, songs, projects, and a nutritious snack!
+StoryHour for the month of May, Wednesdays and Thursdays at 10:30: Drop in for stories, songs, projects, and a nutritious snack!
 No registration required.
-This month’s theme: Spring.
+This month’s theme: Gardens.

-StoryHour with Beth London – Beth London, formerly of Poker Hill School, will be offering music and story hour for children and their families on select Fridays in April (the 7th and 14th) at 11:00 a.m.
+StoryHour with Beth London – Beth London, formerly of Poker Hill School, will be offering music and story hour for children and their families on Fridays in May (the 5th, 12th, 19th, and 26th) at 11:00 a.m.
 No registration required.

-Time for LEGOs!: Join us Saturday April 15, from 12:00 – 2:00 or after school on Tuesday, April 18, 2:45 – 4:00 for LEGO construction time.
+Time for LEGOs!
+Join us after school on Tuesday, May 16th, from 2:45 to 4:00 for LEGO construction time.
 You will have the opportunity to attempt a building challenge and/or you can build your own independent creation.
 You’ll have the opportunity to create, construct, and share your works with other LEGO builders.
 All ages welcome.
 Children under the age of 8 need to be accompanied by a caregiver.
 No registration required.

-Wednesday, April 26: Movie and Popcorn Afternoon – Join us on Wednesday, April 26 at 1:00, to watch Moana!
+After School movie and Popcorn: Sing!
+Join us after school on Friday, May 26th at 2:45, to watch Sing!
 We will provide popcorn and lemonade just after the movie starts.
 This movie was rated PG.
 No registration needed.